 That didn’t mean that this was an unreligious bunch.
 They had versions of Christianity in their pockets which they were quick to pull out to convince visitors.
 Most of them were Englishmen who had very intense religious convictions for which they sought a place to freely believe, practice, and evangelize.

-However, in the New England, the Puritans and Pilgrims enforced the principle of one town-one faith, which reflected the terms of the peace settlement in Europe between the Catholics and Protestants.
+However, in New England, the Puritans and Pilgrims enforced the principle of one town-one faith, which reflected the terms of the peace settlement in Europe between the Catholics and Protestants.

 The Christians had arrived at this geographic sorting as a way to keep the peace between religions.
 After a long, nasty war in defending their right to follow the reforms of Martin Luther and John Calvin, the Protestants gained the Treaty of Augsburg, signed in 1555.
 This peace settlement allowed each nation to follow the religion of its ruler.
 In other words, it gave religious tolerance between nations.
 A Catholic or Protestant country couldn’t force another country to toe its religious line.
 Not everyone was happy with even this degree of peace and religious liberty and hostilities soon resumed.
-However, further conflicts lead to more treaties like the Treaty of Munster in 1648 that followed the principles of the Augsburg peace.
+However, further conflicts led to more treaties like the Treaty of Munster in 1648 that followed the principles of the Augsburg peace.
 The various treaties together became known as the Peace of Westphalia.

 However, this type of inter-nation arrangement left ambiguous how the nation would treat its own religious minorities.